shahern004/CRUSTy-Core/CRUSTy_Development_Plan.md

 **Technical Approach:**
 The 2FA implementation will use industry-standard TOTP algorithms, compatible with authenticator apps like Google Authenticator or Authy.
 The UI will provide a clean interface for entering both the password and the second factor.
 Security enhancements will include secure memory handling and comprehensive input validation.

-### Phase 4: Polish and Optimization
+### Phase 5: Polish and Optimization

 **Objectives:**
 - Improve the user interface with theming and usability enhancements
-- Optimize performance for large files
+- Optimize performance for large files on both PC and embedded targets
-- Conduct comprehensive testing
+- Conduct comprehensive testing on both platforms
 - Create user and developer documentation

 **Key Deliverables:**
 - Polished user interface with theming support
 - Optimized file handling for large files
-- Comprehensive test suite
+- Comprehensive test suite for both PC and embedded targets
 - Complete user and developer documentation

 **Technical Approach:**
 Performance optimization will include file chunking for large files and parallel processing where appropriate.
 The UI will be enhanced with theming support and improved layouts.
-A comprehensive testing strategy will ensure both the C++ and Rust components function correctly and securely.
+A comprehensive testing strategy will ensure both the C++ and Rust components function correctly and securely across both deployment targets.

 ## Technical Highlights